Devaaron7/garage-sale-finder/README.md

 A React application that helps users find garage sales in their area by aggregating listings from multiple sources.

+## Note
+Due to the lack of public apis with garage sale data - this app uses mock data with the foucs being to demonstrate frontend, backend, test creation, and creativity of the developer's skill

 ## Features

 - Search for garage sales by zip code